eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 A drawback of this method is that the number of attestations to be issued depends on the frequency of use.
 This has two effects:

 1. The Attestation Provider probably gets a fairly accurate idea of how often the User uses their attestation, including how such usage is spaced in time.
 In other words, while this method prevents leakage of information to Relying Parties, it in fact leaks information on the use of the attestation to the Attestation Provider.

 2. This method may imply unpredictability regarding the load on the Attestation Provider's systems.
 If a User uses their attestation frequently, the Attestation Provider will have to issue many attestations.
-On the flipside, if an attestation is seldomly used, the Attestation Provider will have to issue very few attestations per year.
+On the flip side, if an attestation is seldom used, the Attestation Provider will have to issue very few attestations per year.
 This is because the validity period of the attestation can be chosen very long if an attestation is presented at most once anyway, without negative effects to the User's privacy.

 Another drawback of this method is that the Attestation Provider is dependent on the correct implementation by the Wallet Unit to ensure